 Most of the studies are completed flexibly through means other than traditional coursework: conference presentations, essays, scientific and popular articles, editing work etc.

 Want to know more?
-Visit our study planning instructions for current doctoral students at the university's Instructions for students.
+Visit our study planning instructions for current doctoral researchers at the university's Instructions for students.

 Regular courses at the programme include discipline-specific research seminars, where you get to present your own work, receive feedback and spur on your fellow doctoral researchers.